The fourth edition of Consciousness: An Introduction, the world’s only textbook on consciousness, came out in April 2024.

 Where to explore/buy

-Find out more (including via a range of specially created videos) on the companion website.
+Find out more on the companion website.

 Table of contents